manage a development team

 Developers want to write code.
 That‘s how they do their job.

-Some people call this The Lean Startup methodology, invoking phrases like Minimum Viable Product and saying the word “Iterate” over and over.
+Some call this The Lean Startup methodology, invoking phrases like Minimum Viable Product and saying the word “Iterate” repeatedly.

 I prefer the phrase: “Write code, test code.
 Repeat.”
 That‘s five words, and it makes sense.
 Why get clever about it?

-It is truly unfortunate that some managers pester their devs to do all kinds of non-development work.
+Unfortunately, some managers pester their devs to do non-development work.
 Status reports, meetings, and keeping up with email threads.
-These things may have their place, but they are generally wastes of time.
+These things may have their place, but they are generally a waste of time.

 You hire a talented developer for a bunch of money, then have her spend 50% of her time filling out QA forms and sitting in meetings?
 Really?
 What about cutting that down to 10% and letting the dev get to the work?